The story behind Tickerbot.

 what came before

-Three iterations of the same engine.
+Three products on top of the same warehouse.

 The first was Tickerterm — a full hosted trading terminal.
 Agent chat for exploring ideas and generating strategy code, an in-browser editor for the algorithms themselves, charts on par with TradingView, portfolio management, and an API that did everything Tickerbot does today plus order execution through Alpaca.
 It worked.
-The audience for a hosted terminal was narrower than the audience for the signal layer underneath it.
+The audience for a hosted terminal was narrower than the audience for the warehouse underneath it.

 what’s in the box

-The stack we ship behind one API.
+The warehouse we ship behind one API.

 Under the hood: